Sparse hypergraphs: new bounds and constructions: Rainbow cycles and solution-free sets

-where the first, second and third inequalities follow from Lemma \ref{4-sum-free}, $\log a_2=\Theta((\log a_3)^a)$ and Lemma \ref{nepsilon}, respectively.
-Let $M$ be the collection of all integers whose representations in base $a_3+1$ contain only digits belonging to $\ma{B}$.
-One can compute that
+where the first, second and third inequalities follow from Lemma \ref{4-solution-free}, (iv) and Lemma \ref{nepsilon}, respectively.
+Let $M$ be the family of all integers in $[n]$ whose representations in base $a_3+1$ contain only digits belonging to $\ma{B}$, namely,